-New, exacting demands will be made of official statistics with respect to monitoring the post-2015 development agenda.
-This agenda represents a vision of development that reflects national priorities and, therefore, many of the challenges associated with the development of good-quality official statistics in the region will arise from the need for data and indicators to monitor that agenda.
+New, exacting demands will be made of official statistics with respect to monitoring the 2030 Agenda for Sustainable Development.
+This Agenda represents a vision of development that reflects national priorities and, therefore, many of the challenges associated with the development of good-quality official statistics in the region will arise from the need for data and indicators to monitor it.

-The international community has come together through the United Nations system to define the core content of an ambitious new development agenda framed by the sustainable development goals, referred to as the post-2015 development agenda.
-The aim of this agenda is to end extreme poverty in all its forms in the context of sustainable development and to have in place the building blocks of sustained prosperity for all.
-The agenda is designed to address the universal challenges of the twenty-first century: promoting sustainable development, supporting job-creating growth, protecting the environment and providing peace, security, justice, freedom and equity at all levels.
+The international community has come together through the United Nations system to define the core content of an ambitious new development agenda framed by the 2030 Agenda for Sustainable Development and the Sustainable Development Goals.
+The aim of this Agenda is to end extreme poverty in all its forms in the context of sustainable development and to have in place the building blocks of sustained prosperity for all.
+The Agenda is designed to address the universal challenges of the twenty-first century: promoting sustainable development, supporting job-creating growth, protecting the environment and providing peace, security, justice, freedom and equity at all levels.2

-According to the discussions carried out to date, the challenges arising from the post-2015 development agenda will include the following:
+According to the discussions carried out to date, the challenges arising from the 2030 Agenda for Sustainable Development will include the following:3

-- Large volumes of complex data will have to be collected for the indicators as the new agenda has significantly more goals and targets than the Millennium Development Goals.
+Large volumes of complex data will have to be collected for the indicators as the 2030 Agenda has significantly more goals and targets than the Millennium Development Goals.
 The goals and targets cover the three dimensions of sustainable development -economic, social and environmental- in addition to cross-cutting issues, such as governance, human rights, the empowerment of women and equality.
-Furthermore, the indicators will have to be duly disaggregated by age, sex, geographical location, socioeconomic status, disability and other factors, for many statistical areas. - Progress will be required in underdeveloped areas, while others will need to be consolidated, for example, environmental statistics.
-Internationally comparable indicators will have to be defined on topics such as food security, sustainable agriculture, well-being, quality of education, lifelong learning opportunities, energy, inclusive and resilient cities, patterns of consumption and production, climate change, biodiversity, peaceful and inclusive societies and governance.
+Furthermore, the indicators will have to be duly disaggregated by age, sex, geographical location, socioeconomic status, disability and other factors, for many statistical areas.